haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/live/live-sanity-check.md

 ## Verify all required files in Git {#files}
 Your Git branch must have the following files for building and deploying for your local and to Integration, Staging, and Production environments:

 * `auth.json` in the root Magento directory.
 This file includes the Magento authentication keys entered when creating the project.
-If you need to verify the file and settings, see [Troubleshoot deployment]({{ page.baseurl }}/cloud/access-acct/trouble.html).
+If you need to verify the file and settings, see [部署故障排查]({{ page.baseurl }}/cloud/access-acct/trouble.html).
 * `config.local.php` if you used [Configuration Management](http://devdocs.magento.com/guides/v2.1/cloud/live/sens-data-over.html) for 2.1.X
 * `config.php` if you used [Configuration Management](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html) for 2.2.X
 * [`.magento.app.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html) is updated and saved in the root directory